samaursa/tlocEngine_wiki/Home.md

 ## Build ##

-The engine depends on [tlocDep](https://bitbucket.org/samaursa/tlocdep) which must be compiled first.
+The [2LoC engine](https://bitbucket.org/samaursa/tlocengine) depends on [tlocDep](https://bitbucket.org/samaursa/tlocdep) which must be compiled first.
 Optionally, you can also `clone` [tlocSamples](https://bitbucket.org/samaursa/tlocsamples).

 Although the build process is quite flexible on where you put your files, for now we'll assume you have the following folder structure when you clone all 3 repositories: